 Don’t Forget About Travel Insurance!

-Before you leave for your trip make sure you have a valid Travel Insurance Policy because accidents happen on the road.
-I pay for World Nomads, and I happily recommend them.
 It’s especially important to get travel insurance when traveling solo so loved ones back home can assist if you end up needing help.
 Make sure someone back home has your policy information!

 I have been a paying customer of World Nomads for travel insurance for three years, and I happily recommend them.
 If you get sick, injured, or have your stuff stolen, you’ll be happy to have the ability to pay for your medical bills or replace what’s stolen or broken.